Timur Bekmambetov: Early life

-Bekmambetov was born on 25 June 1961, in the city of Atyrau, formerly known as Guriev.
-His father, Nuruakhit Bekmambetov, worked in management positions with the energy supplier GuryevEnergo.
-He was chief power engineer of Western Kazakhstan.
-His mother, Mira Bogoslovskaya, was deputy editor leading the party issues department at the regional newspaper Prikaspiyskaya Kommuna.
-He has Kazakh ancestry on his father's side, and Jewish ancestry on his mother's side.
+Bekmambetov was born on 25 June 1961 in the city of Atyrau, Kazakhstan (then part of the Soviet Union), formerly known as Guriev.

 After graduation from school, Bekmambetov entered the Moscow Power Engineering Institute in 1979 and left it in 1980, on the eve of the 1980 Summer Olympics.
 He was deported from Moscow on the grounds of being "unreliable" and moved to Tashkent, Uzbek SSR, to study at the Alexander Ostrovsky Theatrical and Artistic Institute, from which he graduated in 1987 with a degree in theater and cinema set design.